top of page

 • UVC (200–280 nm): The main germicidal wavelength, where traditional mercury lamps and UV LEDs emit light.

-• UVB (280–315 nm): It can damage the skin, but its bactericidal effect is poor.
+• UVB (280–315 nm): Can damage the skin, but its bactericidal effect is poor.

 • UVA (315–400 nm): Primarily causes tanning, with almost no bactericidal effect.

 II.
-The Rise of UV LED Technology In Water Treatment
+The Rise of UV LED Technology in Water Treatment

 UV LEDs utilize semiconductor chips to emit UVC light (typically 260–280 nm) directly.
 This "solid-state" approach offers several disruptive benefits: